Night of the Creeps: Reception

-Rotten Tomatoes, a review aggregator, reports that 74% of 23 critics gave the film a positive review; the average rating was 6.7/10.
+Rotten Tomatoes, a review aggregator, reports that 75% of 24 critics gave the film a positive review.
+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 8 critics, indicating "generally favorable" reviews.
 Nina Darnton wrote that the film, though derivative, "shows a fair ability to create suspense, build tension and achieve respectable performances."
 Nigel Floyd of Time Out London wrote that the direction and special effects are poor, but the film is still "enjoyable enough in a ramshackle sort of way."
 Michael Gingold of Fangoria rated it 3.5/4 stars and called it "one of the year's most surprisingly entertaining fright features, one that homaged practically every subgenre imaginable, yet kept a sure hand on its tone and never descended into spoofery."
 Steve Barton of Dread Central rated it 5/5 stars and called it "a classic in every sense of the word."
 Christopher Monfette of IGN rated it 7/10 and wrote that the film "shows its age" but is scary, gory, and has plenty of quotable lines.
 Nathan Rabin of The A.V.
 Club rated it C+ and wrote, "Night Of The Creeps has all the ingredients of a top-notch cult movie, yet Dekker too often ends up recycling clichés rather than subverting or spoofing them."
 Scott Weinberg of Fearnet wrote that the film is not for everyone, but it is "horror nerd nirvana".
 Eric Profancik of DVD Verdict called it "a great flick that deserves its cult status".